 Our work makes three main contributions.
-First, to our knowledge, this work is the first in the literature to introduce a scalable and automatic approach of leveraging domain-agnostic implicit user feedback that can continuously improve the NLU component of a large-scale conversational AI system in production.
-Second, we propose a general framework for curating supervision data for improving NLU from live traffic that can be leveraged for various subtasks within NLU - e.g., the supervision data can be applied to improve individual semantic interpretation models (domain classification, intent classification, or slot tagging) or a ranking/classification model across all interpretations (e.g., an interpretation can consist of a tuple of specific domain, intent, and slots).
-Last, we show with an extensive set of experiments on live traffic the performance of the proposed framework and its impact on improving NLU in the production system across 10 widely used domains.
+First, this work is the first in the literature to introduce a scalable, automatic and domain-agnostic approach for leveraging implicit user feedback to continuously and directly improve the NLU component of a large-scale conversational AI system in production.
+This approach can be applied week over week to continuously and automatically improve NLU towards better end-to-end user experience, and given that no human annotation is required, the approach also raises minimal user privacy concerns.
+Our approach of using implicit feedback is based on our insight that user interaction data and dialog context have rich information embedded from which user satisfaction and intention can be inferred (see Figure \ref{fig:example_intro}).
+Second, we propose a general framework for curating supervision data for improving NLU from live traffic that can be leveraged for various subtasks within NLU (e.g., domain/intent classification, slot tagging, or cross-domain ranking).
+Last, we show with an extensive set of experiments on live traffic the impact of the proposed framework on improving NLU in the production system across 10 widely used domains.